jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - The last of the gang of Wasps targets Freya but misses and hits skates fleeing the seen.
 - Virra readies her Long Bow, draws back and releases hitting the Wasp in flight.
 - Qawasha nods and tells the party, _"I'll end dis"_ but misses.
 - Skógur musters up whatever scraps of game and confidence he has without having a stiff drink for the past 3 days.
-He looks at Undril and says, _"Watch this"_, aims his short bow and hits the Wasp ending it's life and combat.
+Looks at Undril and says, _"Watch this"_, aiming his short bow down river and firing.
+The rolls are nice and it hits the Wasp ending it's life and combat.
   - Undril claps as Skógur's Elvish face glows red with his heart beating out of his chest.
 - **Total Flame On Count _(so far)_**: `5`